Mobility Protocol

 How it works.

 TB-500 works primarily through actin regulation.
 Actin polymerization and depolymerization is essential for cell migration, wound healing, and tissue repair.
-By binding to G-actin and sequestering it, TB-500 promotes the migration of endothelial cells, keratinocytes, and repair cells to sites of injury — accelerating the natural healing cascade.
+By binding to G-actin and sequestering it, TB-500 promotes the migration of endothelial cells, keratinocytes, and repair cells to sites of injury, accelerating the natural healing cascade.

 TB-500 upregulates anti-inflammatory pathways and reduces systemic markers of inflammation.
 It promotes angiogenesis through VEGF-independent mechanisms, creating new blood supply to injured tissue without the hormonal side effects of growth factor therapies.

-Additionally, TB-500 has documented cardioprotective effects — it has been shown to promote cardiomyocyte survival after ischemic events and support regeneration of cardiac tissue, making it uniquely valuable for older animals with cardiac risk factors.
+Additionally, TB-500 has documented cardioprotective effects.
+It has been shown to promote cardiomyocyte survival after ischemic events and support regeneration of cardiac tissue, making it uniquely valuable for older animals with cardiac risk factors.

 The numbers.